gisodal/vimgdb/README.md

 Start Vim:

-    > python -m vimgdb
+    > vimgdb [vim parameters]

-From a different terminal, start gdb:
+From a different terminal, start Gdb:

-    > python -m vimgdb [path/to/debug/binary]
+    > vimgdb [path/to/debug/binary]

 ## How it works

-Vimgdb starts Vim as a server such that gdb can connect to it.
+Vimgdb starts Vim as a server such that Gdb can connect to it.
 Gdb is started upon the next call to Vimgdb if it is confirmed that the Vim server is running.
-Information about the current line of execution is passed from gdb to Vim upon triggering a hook, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints highlighted and the current line of execution indicated.
+Information about the current line of execution is passed from Gdb to Vim upon triggering a hook, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints highlighted and the current line of execution indicated.

 ## What it does not do